NETWAYS/foreman-training/advanced/01_web.md

 <br/>
 Foreman can provide graphs about changes in your environment.
-Those are configured and displayed in the WebGUI in "Monitor > Trends" and a cronjob is performs the data collection.
+Those are configured and displayed in the WebGUI in "Monitor > Trends" and a cronjob performs the data collection.
 By default this cronjob runs every 30 minutes matching Puppet's default run interval because most trends will be based on the facts collected by the configuration management solution, another source are Foreman's internal parameters like the operatingsystem of the host.

+This functionality was moved to a separate plugin with Foreman 2.2 which can enabled using `foreman-installer --enable-foreman-plugin-statistics`.

 ~~~ENDSECTION~~~